How to Overcome Learned Helplessness in Relationships

 Relationships can be a source of profound joy, growth, and support.
 However, beneath the surface of seemingly blissful unions, a subtle yet potent dynamic known as learned helplessness can quietly take root, casting a shadow on the vitality of partnerships.

-Today, we discuss the complexities of learned helplessness in relationships, exploring how this psychological phenomenon can subtly unfold, its detrimental effects on individuals and partnerships, and strategies to break free from its grip.
+Today, we discuss how the learned helplessness theory applies to relationships, exploring how this psychological phenomenon can subtly unfold, its detrimental effects on individuals and partnerships, and strategies to break free from its grip.

 What is Learned Helplessness?